zhangzq71/Arduino-FOC/docs/code/sensors/encoder.md

 PciManager.registerListener(&listenerA);
 PciManager.registerListener(&listenerB);
 ```
 And that is it, it is very simple.
-It if you want more than one encoder, you just initialize the new class instance, create the new `A` and `B` callbacks, intialize the new listeners.
+It if you want more than one encoder, you just initialize the new class instance, create the new `A` and `B` callbacks, initialize the new listeners.
 Here is a quick example:
 ```cpp
 // encoder 1
 Encoder enc1 =  Encoder(9, 10, 8192);